linuxserver-labs/docker-nomacs/README.md

 ## Versions

+* **10.05.23:** - Build commits from upstream master branch.
-* **27.03.22:** - Rebase to the new kasmvnc baseimage.
+* **27.03.23:** - Rebase to the new kasmvnc baseimage.
 Deprecate arm32v7 build as the new base does not support it.
 * **10.12.22:** - Add support for AVIF and JPEG XL.
 * **12.10.22:** - Initial Release.